sebalp100/hotel-bookings-frontend/README.md

 # 📖 Hotel Booking Frontend<a name="about-project"></a>

-This is a Hotel bookings app that allows users to search a list of rooms availables and make reservations for 24hs.
+This is a Hotel bookings app that allows users to search a list of rooms available and make reservations for 24 hours.
 This is the front-end repo.

 ## 🛠 Built With <a name="built-with"></a>